Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

-Intrathecal analgesia (IA) is a type of pain control.
+IA is a type of pain control.
 It is also called spinal anesthesia.
-Pain medicine is put around your spinal cord to control pain from surgery or labor and delivery.
+Pain medicine is injected around your spinal cord to control pain from surgery or labor and delivery.
 IA can also be used to control long-term pain from illnesses, such as cancer.

-Your caregiver may give you a single injection of IA if you need pain relief for a short period of time.
-He will use a needle and insert medicine into the area around your spine.
-He may insert a thin tube (catheter) that will remain in place if you need pain controlled over a longer period of time.
+Your healthcare provider may give you a single injection of IA if you need pain relief for a short period of time.
+He or she will use a needle and insert medicine into the area around your spine.
+He or she may insert a catheter (tube) that will remain in place if you need pain controlled over a longer period of time.
 This will allow you to have pain relief as you need it.

-- Rest as needed: Lie down until your headache is better.
-Contact your caregiver if your headache is severe and it does not improve after you lie down.
+- Rest as needed.
+Lie down until your headache is better.

-- Drink liquids: You may need to drink more liquids for the first 12 to 24 hours following your procedure.
-This may help decrease your risk for a spinal headache.
-Liquids containing caffeine may also decrease the pain of a spinal headache.
+- Drink more liquids.
+You may need to drink more liquids for the first 12 to 24 hours following your procedure.
+This may help decrease your risk for a headache.
+Liquids containing caffeine may also decrease the pain.
 Do not drink alcohol.
-Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.

 What are the risks of spinal anesthesia?

-The medicine used in IA may cause your blood pressure to drop too low or make you breathe very slowly.
-You may have nausea or vomiting.
-Your skin may itch.
+Your blood pressure or breathing may become too slow.
+You may have nausea or itching skin.
 You might have trouble urinating.
 You could have bleeding, swelling, or a leakage of spinal fluid around the catheter or shot area.
 Rarely, you could get an infection in your head or spine.